realityzero/prod-env-variables/README.md

 # Production Environment Variables

-Use one set of environment variables bsaed on iProd boolean variable value
+Use one set of environment variables based on iProd boolean variable value.
+Sets the env variable scope for whole runner.

 ## Usage